 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy, delicious recipe for Apple Oatmeal Cookies is a wonderful way to showcase fresh apples!
-Filled with hearty oats, warm spices, and diced apples, they’re exploding with cozy apple flavor and absolutely perfect for the fall season.
+This easy, delicious recipe for Apple Oatmeal Cookies is a great way to use up those apples!
+Filled with hearty oats, warm spices, and diced apples, they come out so good and perfect to enjoy all year round.

 Top view apple oatmeal cookies on a flat surface.